 |1||1st (first semester of first-year)|

 Where can I take the exam?

-The NEWL/Prototype AP Russian exam can be taken here at our Center, which is authorized and approved as an official test center.
+The NEWL/Prototype AP Russian exam can be taken here at our School, which is authorized and approved as an official test center.

 What do I need to bring to the exam?

 Metaphor provides the candidates with everything necessary to take the exam.
 The students are not allowed to bring or use any dictionaries, personal laptops, cell phones or other electronic devices.

 How can I prepare for the exam?

 Metaphor International School offers a special course that prepares high school students for the NEWL/Prototype AP Russian exam, which is administered right here at our school.
 Successfully passing the exam may give a student a major advantage while applying to a range of US colleges.
 Read more>>

 Please find sample questions for the listening and reading portions of the exam here>>